top of page

 "An important work of women's history." —Alicia Rasley, author of The Year She Fell.

-Following Energy in paperback can also be ordered at any local bookstore
+Following Energy in paperback can also be ordered from any online bookstores that sells paperbacks and any local bookstore.

 © 2019, 2020, and 2025 by Janet Ruhl